Anxiety is becoming tremendously common in our society and it’s making marketing more difficult.

 This is often attributed to smartphones and the amount of attention they demand with endless notifications.
 When you step away from your phone for an hour and come back to 30 or more emails, it’s enough to make anyone uneasy.

 For marketers, this anxiety shows in lower email and engagement rates.
-What many are calling “picky” or “cynical” consumers might just be consumers are overwhelmed by the sheer amount of emails flooding their inbox.
+What many are calling “picky” or “cynical” consumers might just be consumers that are overwhelmed by the sheer amount of emails flooding their inbox.
+Especially now that email is a primary channel for marketing.

 In 2013, around 61% of emails received by consumers were marketing messages.
 Fast forward to the end of 2016, and almost 88% of the emails were marketing messages.